 A key competency of leaders involves the ability to inspire and manage others towards a shared outcome.
 Sharing what matters to you—and responding to what matters to others—can build the rapport and depth of relationship that motivates collective action.

-In this highly interactive, three-session workshop, you will increase awareness of your communication habits and learn new communication skills to help you build relationships that better meet your goals and needs.
+In this highly interactive, three-session workshop, you will increase awareness of your communication habits and have an opportunity to test new ways of interacting that better meet your goals and needs.

 By participating fully, you will:

-- discover your patterns of sharing or responding to others
+- discover your patterns of reacting to others and how to channel them effectively

-- see how to listen and respond more fully
+- see how to listen and respond in ways that build relationships

 Recent research by Amy Edmonson at Google identifies psychological safety as the top trait of successful teams.
-She defines this as a shared belief that the team is safe for interpersonal risk-taking.
+She defines this as a shared belief that the team is a place where members can challenge each other in service of the team's objectives—where it's safe for interpersonal risk-taking.
 This workshop will examine some of the ways in which this can be created through choices about what to say and how to respond.
-These approaches are at the heart of establishing trust and developing relationships, both of which can drive professional effectiveness and personal satisfaction.
+These approaches are at the heart of deepening trust and relationships, both of which can drive professional effectiveness and personal satisfaction.

 Open and relevant to graduate students at any stage in any discipline or degree.
 Space is limited.
 Due to the workshop's interactive format, full participation in all three sessions is required.